Emine Dzhaparova: Political career

 On April 20, 2016, she was appointed to the position of first deputy Minister of Information Policy of Ukraine.
 On September 3, 2019, she resigned from her position.

 She was a candidate for Member of Parliament from the party "Ukrainian Strategy of Groysman" at the Parliamentary Elections 2019 under No. 4 in the ballot paper; since May 18, 2020, she has been the first deputy Minister of Foreign Affairs of Ukraine Dmytro Kuleba.
 She is also the head of the National Commission of Ukraine for UNESCO.

 In the position of deputy minister, she is actively involved in the promotion of the international coordination mechanism for the de-occupation of Crimea Crimea Platform.

-Career of a journalist
+Journalistic career

 Since 2011, she has started working as a journalist.
 From 2011 to 2014, she worked as a host and program author on the Crimean Tatar TV channel ATR: "Zaman" news, "Sherfe fashion" fashion show and the "PROkino" program.

 In 2014, she worked as a video editor, assistant to the editor-in-chief of the website Crimea.Reality.

 In February 2014, she started working as a journalist at Radio Liberty.